|Never miss another article | Subscribe here|

 The management of Carris is sinde 2017 ensured by the City Council of Lisbon who is fortunately betting on trams again.
 A less polluent means of transport filled with charm and tradition and with no circulation problems in a more organised city.

 This policy is present in the reactivation of the route 24 that now connects the Camões Square to Campolide and that moved many locals who used to travel on this route daily.
-It is also present in the extension of route 15 to Santa Apolónia that is planned for the near future.

 In addition to the functional routes, Lisbon also has trams especially destined to tourist routes.
 You can tell them apart easily because instead of being yellow they’re red.
 One of them is green and has the particularity of being covered in cork.